 The incentive for participating in qualitative needs to match expectations.
 Of course, high incentives are important to motivating recruits to fully participate, but the trick is to find the right balance.

-Before starting a qualitative research project, think about the audience the team is trying to reach, length of the study, and time needed to fully participate in the study.
+Before starting a qualitative research project, think about the audience the team is trying to reach, the length of the study, and the time needed to fully participate in the study.
 The more difficult these factors become, the higher the incentive should be.